The Benefits and Problems of Using Insulated Vinyl Siding

 - Enhanced impact-resistant when compared to traditional vinyl siding

-- Some products offer an insulation foam underlay, like 'Thermowall.'
+- Some products offer an insulation foam underlay, like 'Thermowell.'

 - Some products can allow vapor permeability, allowing the siding to breath

-- Sometimes can be installed over existing siding.
+- Sometimes the product can be installed over existing siding.

 - Insulated vinyl sidings can reduce wall irregularities, creating a solid finished wall